evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 ## Performance

-The Nio ET5 Touring has a maximum power of 480 KW (653 hp/644 bhp).
-The total torque is 850 nm (627 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 3.9 seconds.
-The top speed is 200 km/h.
+The Nio ET5 Touring has a maximum power of 480 KW (653 hp/644 bhp) and a total torque of 850 nm (627 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.9 seconds and has a top speed of 200 km/h (124.3 mph).

 ## Battery, range, and charging